KevinAlberto01/ROS2/README.md

 - **Terminal**
 - **Terminator**
-  - <sub> its a improved terminal where you can split easily in four any layout </sub>
-to intall it
-sudo apt intall terminator
-visual studio - to write code
+  - its a improved terminal where you can split easily in four any layout to intall it sudo apt intall terminator visual studio - to write code